 Our pastured pigs are a wonderfully flavorful Heritage Breed called Berkshire.
-Renowned worldwide, in Britain (their place of origin) as the oldest breed, Japan, where they are prized as highly as Kobe beef and by American chefs for their superior taste and intramuscular marbeling, Berkshires are the most popular of all heritage breeds.
-The breed yields a brighter pork than most, and features a thick fat cap that gives the meat such a rich flavor.
-It might seem odd but by purchasing Heritage breeds you are supporting the effort to bring back breeds which have virtually vanished but were at one time common in early America.
+Renowned worldwide and by American chefs for their superior taste and intramuscular marbeling, Berkshires are the most popular of all heritage breeds.
+The breed yields a brighter pork than most, and features a thick fat cap that gives the meat a rich flavor.

 Our pigs are raised on pasture with plenty of sunshine and room to roam.
-Natural foragers, our pigs dine on sweet, local grasses and an organic supplementary feed.
+Natural foragers, they dine on sweet, local grasses and an organic supplementary corn- and soy-free feed.
 In the winter, when the grass is dormant, we treat our pigs to thick carpets of our home grown organic barley sprouts (a.k.a. fodder).
-This supplement keeps the animals plane of nutrition high even when the grass isn't producing, allwoing us to butcher in the fall and still have an outstanding product.
+This supplement keeps the animals plane of nutrition high even when the grass isn't producing.

 How We Sell